 “This is going to be hard.
 This is hard within countries, it is going to be even harder between countries.” – President Obama

 President Obama spoke today before leaving the Copenhagen climate conference to announce that a deal has been brokered.
 What the deal actually means or will accomplish is still a little unclear, but the fact that leaders from countries all over the world are still talking is a good sign.
 The deal provides a means to monitor and verify emissions cuts by developing countries but has less ambitious climate targets than some governments had initially sought, reports the Washington Post.
 Moreover, industrialized and developing nations agreed to list their national actions and commitments in their fight against climate change, while vowing to take action to prevent the Earth’s temperature from rising by more than 2 degrees Celsius.
 They also agreed to provide information on the implementation of their actions, which would be subject to international review and analysis.
 The deal that was reached at the zero hour of the conference included the heads of state of the United States, China, India and South Africa – some of the world’s largest emitters.
 Though a binding agreement was not reached at Copenhagen, the door to future success is not closed yet.
 As the US inches closer to domestic climate legislation, our role in international negotiations may grow.
-What the Copenhagen conference may have proven is that the world needs more political leadership by governments on global warming to result in an international treaty.
+What the Copenhagen conference may have proven is that the world needs more political leadership by governments on climate change to result in an international treaty.
 With every nation afraid to take steps out of fear of falling behind, it will take countries to stand up and say enough is enough and let actions finally match the rhetoric.
 Follow Carbonfund.org’s blog and Carbonfundorg on Twitter for updates.